alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 program.Run();
 ```

-What moves to the edge is `Run()`, not `IO<T>` itself.
-Helper functions can return `IO<T>` from deep inside the application, larger functions can compose those deferred computations into bigger ones, and an outer boundary, such as a console application's `Main` method, can decide when to start the final program.
-Calling `Run()` deep in the program gives up that compositional benefit because the effect has already happened.
+What moves to the edge is `Run()`, not `IO<T>`. `IO<T>` values can appear deep in the call graph and still be composed into larger deferred programs; scattered descriptions are fine.
+The loss of control happens when helpers call `Run()` early and collapse part of the description into an already performed effect.

-This convention does not guarantee that all effects occur at the boundary. `IO<T>` can appear throughout the call graph, and that is not itself a loss of control.
-The loss of control happens when execution, not description, is mixed everywhere.
-Once a helper executes an effect early, surrounding code can no longer incorporate that step into one larger deferred program.

 ## `Run()` is a runner, not an interpreter

 In this implementation, `Run()` invokes one opaque `Func<T>`.

-It cannot inspect the program and determine which part is an API request, which part is a file write, and which part is pure calculation.
-It therefore cannot retroactively choose to parallelize independent operations, retry only one request, inject cancellation, or add resource cleanup.

-Once execution has been described as one larger recipe, control comes from where and how that recipe is run, but this toy `IO<T>` still cannot inspect or optimize the recipe after construction.
+It cannot inspect the program to distinguish API requests from file writes or pure calculations, so it cannot retroactively choose parallelism, retries, cancellation, or cleanup.
+By the time `Run()` is called, the larger recipe has already been collapsed into nested delegates.
+Control therefore comes from the combinators that shaped the program and from where that recipe is run.

 Those decisions must be encoded while constructing the program:

-* `FlatMap` commits to dependent sequential composition.
-* A sequencing helper can commit to one-at-a-time traversal over many operations; the appendix shows one such helper.
-* A retry combinator could commit to repeating a particular operation.
-* An external resilience pipeline could provide retries, timeouts, circuit breaking, or rate limiting.
+* `FlatMap` and sequencing helpers fix composition and traversal policy.
+* Retries, timeouts, and rate limits can come from combinators or external resilience pipelines.
-* Resource lifetime must still be handled with a construct such as `using`, `await using`, or an equivalent bracket operation.
-C#'s `using` statement guarantees disposal even when an exception leaves the block.
+* Resource lifetime still needs `using`, `await using`, or an equivalent bracket operation; `using` guarantees disposal when an exception escapes.

-A richer effect system could preserve an inspectable description of individual operations and use a programmable interpreter or runtime.
-This toy implementation erases the composed structure into nested delegates, so `Run()` is only a runner.
+A richer effect system could preserve an inspectable description of the program, but this toy implementation erases structure into nested delegates, so `Run()` is only a runner.

 ## Conclusion

-The useful distinction is between a value and a deferred computation that may perform observable effects before producing a value.
+The key distinction is between a value and a deferred computation that may perform observable effects before producing a value.
+This toy `IO<T>` restores composability by making the effectful computation itself a first-class value that can be combined before execution.

-This toy `IO<T>` makes deliberately wrapped computations composable and provides an explicit point at which to start them.
-It delays execution, but the deeper benefit is that effectful programs become first-class values that can be combined before any effect occurs.
-It does not enforce purity or leave every execution-policy decision until `Run()`.

-Order, traversal, retry, cancellation, concurrency, failure, and resource behavior are determined by the combinators and runtime used to construct the program.

-In this implementation, `Run()` simply executes the resulting synchronous, replayable thunk.
-The practical discipline is to centralize execution, not to ban `IO<T>` from the rest of the program.
+Here `Run()` merely executes the resulting synchronous, replayable thunk.
+Order, traversal, retries, and resource behavior still come from the combinators and runtime used to build the program.
+The discipline is to centralize execution, not to ban `IO<T>` from the rest of the program.

 ## Appendix